 - In a large mixing bowl combine all the pumpkin pie filling ingredients.
 Using a hand mixer on medium speed, blend all ingredients together for one minute.

 - Pour the filling mixture into the pre-cooked pie crust and place back in the oven for 50-60 minutes.
-Too keep a lighter crust edge, place a pie crust shield over your pie halfway through.
+To keep a lighter crust edge, place a pie crust shield over your pie halfway through.
 When a toothpick comes out clean one inch from the edge, your pie is done.